Hexagon/pup/README.md

 ### Installation

-To install Pup, open your terminal and execute the following command:
+To install Pup, make sure you run the latest version of Deno (`deno upgrade`), then open your terminal and execute the following command:

 ```bash
 deno run -Ar jsr:@pup/pup@1.0.0-rc.37 setup --channel prerelease